Coming to Ireland

 All non-EEA/UK students who are staying in Ireland for longer than 90 days, must register with Irish Immigration Service after they have registered with UCD and before the expiry date stamped on their passport by immigration officials at the airport.

-If you are resident in Dublin city or county, please call Freephone 1800 800630 and attend the Burgh Quay Office which is located in Dublin City Centre.
-If you are residing outside Dublin, you will be registering with Garda National Immigration Bureau (GNIB).
+If you are resident in Dublin, Kildare, Meath, Wicklow, Cork or Limerick and wish to register a permission for the first time, please register for or log into to your personal Customer Service account and attend the Burgh Quay Office which is located in Dublin City Centre.
+If you are residing outside of these counties, you will be registering with Garda National Immigration Bureau (GNIB).

 Please be aware that your biometric data such as fingerprints and photo will be collected as part of your registration process.